nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

  nodes[:3].set(t_ref=[3.0, 4.0, 5.0])
  nodes.set(t_ref=nest.random.uniform())

 Note that some parameters, like `global_id`, cannot be set.
+The documentation of a specific model will point out which parameters can be set and which are read-only.

 .. _SynapseCollection: